 The metal-on-metal resurfacing total hip replacement has largely been stopped in Europe.
 (The term resurfacing is a well-chosen marketing word that implies less surgery.
 This is NOT the case, as a Resurfacing Hip Replacement is still a Total hip replacement, just of a different design.
 It in fact demands larger cuts and more muscle release with subsequent repair.)
-There are a few centres in the United Kingdom and America that still do this procedure.
-In my practice it is offered to the very young, fit, large males.
+There are a few centers in the United Kingdom and America that still do this procedure.
+In my practice it is offered to the very active, fit, large males.
 Patients of small size, and this typically means most woman, have historically done very poorly with this implant.
-There are no real advantages in respect of this implant other than a slightly more normal gait cycle and some studies indicate perhaps a higher level of activity associated with these implants.
-However, the metal-on-metal bearing surfaces have resulted in metal debris that includes cobalt and chrome irons.
+There are no real advantages in respect of this implant other than a slightly more normal gait cycle and some studies indicate perhaps a higher level of activity possible with these implants.
+However, the metal-on-metal bearing surfaces do result in metal debris that includes cobalt and chrome irons.
 These can in some patients result in a biologically adverse reaction which will require early revision.
 Due to this, patients with resurfacings need annual follow-up with xrays (current BOA recommendation), specifically because adverse reactions to metal debris can be asymptomatic for years while causing bone and soft tissue damage.
 Despite this I enjoy doing Resurfacing hip replacements BUT the patient needs to be compliant wrt follow-up.
-Currently there are experimental versions using ceramic in terms of resurfacing, however this is not mainstream, and I have some serious concerns regarding future complications for this design because of the mechanical properties of the ceramic material.
+Currently there are experimental versions using ceramic in terms of resurfacing, however this is not yet mainstream, and I have some serious concerns regarding future complications for this design because of the mechanical properties of the ceramic material.
 We shall see what the future holds in this regard.